The Sudio Elva is an emphatic, bassy experience great for traveling with.

 Nope, this is not another earphone, it’s the name of the included Bluetooth travel adapter.
 (According to the manual)

-- It pairs really quickly with the Elva.
+- Pairing with the Elva is lightning-fast.
 With decent range too.

 - It PAIRS and WORKS with other Sudio products.
-I tested both the Fem and the Ett with it.
+I tested it with both the Fem and the Ett.

 Yup.
 The summary of it is: the Flyg expands the usability of your existing Sudio products if you have any.
 This is an additional feature that is especially attractive to me.